pawelmuller/misnomer/README.md

 Additionally, the recursion limit should be changeable, so I will add a run flag to allow the user to set a non-default value.
 Because the interpreter will be written in Python, the integer will derive its unlimited precision and the float will have precision equal to the C double on your machine.
+For the same reason, the recursion limit will default to 1000.